McGillBGSA/McGillBGSA.github.io/_posts/2014-01-08-bgsa-winter-retreat.md

 Several people have signed up already but there are still about 10 stops left so SIGN UP SOON if you are still interested in coming along.

- This email is also a reminder for people to bring in there deposits, we would like to have them by this Friday.
+This email is also a reminder for people to bring in their deposits, we would like to have them by this Friday.

 So please bring a $20 Deposit to Mary-Rose (Bellini 266), Me (Stuart N5/5), or Claudia (N4/6) to reserve your spot.

 Emails sent after today will include only the people who have signed up to reduce listserve spam.

 Thank you for your time, and sign up!
-Scott Check your email for the link to sign up!